chuang26-hue/phoerella-running-app/README.md

 ## 🏁 Overview

-**Running Tracker** is a social fitness application that helps runners stay motivated by allowing them to set personal running goals and compare their progress with friends.
+**Phoerella Running App** is a social fitness application that helps runners stay motivated by allowing them to set personal running goals and compare their progress with friends.
 Whether you're training for a marathon or just trying to stay active, this app makes it easy to track your runs and celebrate achievements together.

 ---

 ## ✨ Features

-- **Goal Setting:** Set and track personal running goals (distance, time, frequency)
 - **Run Logging:** Record your runs with details like distance, duration, and date
+- **Tagged Runs:** Tag friends in your runs to share achievements and stay motivated
 - **Social Comparison:** View and compare your progress with friends
-- **Progress Visualization:** Track your achievements over time
 - **Friend Connections:** Connect with other runners to stay motivated

 ---